Force over Distance: Chapter 26

 “What did you mean by his ‘current state’?”
 Young asked.

-“Surely you’ve noticed,” Jackson pushed his glasses up his face, giving Young an almost bemused expression.
-“He’s been protecting you from the strain that Destiny is exerting by reflecting the pull.
-Instead of trying to stay out of the ship, he’s been selectively letting it in.
-Porting it through a firewall of the self and turning it back outward.
-He’s gotten very good at it.
+“Surely you’ve noticed.”
+Jackson pushed his glasses up his face with a bemused expression.
+“He’s been protecting you from the strain Destiny exerts by selectively letting the ship in.
+He ports it through a firewall of the self and turns it outward.
+He’s gotten good at it.
 It’s beautiful to watch.”

 “Yeah,” Young sighed.
 “But why the hell is he still doing it?”

 “You needed time to recover.”
-Jackson wrapped his arms around himself.
-“And not just from the physical injuries.
-When he pulled Destiny into your mind on the shuttle—he very nearly killed you.”
+The AI wrapped itself in Jackson’s arms.
+“And not only from the physical injuries.
+When he pulled Destiny into your mind on the shuttle he very nearly killed you.”

 Young shook his head.
 “Not possible.
 I barely felt anything.”